MK316/Spring2023/EPA/PronAssess01.md

 + **Staying Up-to-Date:** The field of English language teaching is constantly evolving, and teachers should strive to keep up-to-date with the latest teaching methods and materials.
 This includes attending workshops and training sessions, reading research articles and books, and participating in online communities of practice.

 **Q2.
-For English learners, what would they want to know about English pronunciation?**
+For English learners, what would they want to know about how to improve their English pronunciation?**

 + which sounds (vowels and consonants) you're mispronouncing
 + overall feedback on my pronunciation (or speaking skills)